Creating and Editing Dashboards

 • Minimum Value.
 Specify the lowest possible value to be displayed in the widget.

 • Rollup Frequency.
 Specify the frequency with which performance data is normalized (or "rolled up") for this metric.
 This is done so that dashboards with a longer timespan do not become difficult to view and to save storage space on the database.
-When SL1 rolls up data, it groups it into larger sets and calculates the average value for the larger set.
+When Skylar One rolls up data, it groups it into larger sets and calculates the average value for the larger set.
 Select one of the following options:

 • Auto.
 Calculates and displays the best data for the time span being viewed.
 When you select this option, time spans of 2 days or less will calculate and display raw data for the metric; time spans of more than 2 days to 45 days will calculate and display an average hourly value for the metric; and time spans of more than 45 days will calculate and display an average daily value for the metric.